cue-lang/proposal/designs/modules.v3/4389-module-replace.md

 **UC1 — Coordinated local development ("edit two modules at once").**
 This is the most pressing use case.
 A developer working on module A that depends on module B needs to make coordinated changes to both.
-Without replace directives, changes to B must be published (or at least pushed to a registry) before they can be tested in A, creating a painful publish-test-fix cycle.
+Without module replaces, changes to B must be published (or at least pushed to a registry) before they can be tested in A, creating a painful publish-test-fix cycle.
 A *directory replace* points A's dependency on B at a local checkout, so both can be edited and tested